-What she is referring to is a speech on 22nd of September, 2014 by the Daesh Deputy Leader, Abu Muhammad al-Adnani, in which he first set out the principle that if devotees could not make it to Syria to fight for the caliphate, then they should try to kill unbelievers in their home countries.
-The fatwa is thought to have been a significant influence in recent terror attacks in France and Belgium, but also signified the beginning a broader shift in counter-terrorism – from spectacular 7/7-style attacks that take massive co-ordination and months of planning, to more random, so-called "lone wolf" attacks: one or two guys rushing someone with a knife, or a crowd with a hijacked truck.
+What she is referring to is a speech on September 22, 2014 by the Daesh deputy leader, Abu Muhammad al Adnani, in which he first set out the principle that if devotees could not make it to Syria to fight for the caliphate, then they should try to kill unbelievers in their home countries.
+The fatwa is thought to have been a significant influence in recent terror attacks in France and Belgium, but also signified the beginning a broader shift in counterterrorism—from spectacular 7/7-style attacks that take massive coordination and months of planning, to more random, so-called lone wolf attacks: one or two guys rushing someone with a knife, or a crowd with a hijacked truck.

 "It's still about working with communities at grassroots level, and maintaining relationships," she says.
 "Working with the public is absolutely paramount, whether that's people talking on social media, or person-to-person.
 It's about maintaining the confidence of the public to report stuff to us wherever they've seen it.
 And we are lucky as, by and large, we do have excellent working relationships with the community."

-"The Prevent Strategy is a Home Office programme around extremism, which is hard to get absolutely right – but there's also a dangerous myth that Prevent is only to do with Muslim extremism.
+"The Prevent Strategy is a Home Office program around extremism, which is hard to get absolutely right —but there's also a dangerous myth that Prevent is only to do with Muslim extremism.
 It includes all types of extremism, particularly on the far-right," she says.
-"But the wider picture is not just about Prevent – it's about community police officers talking to people every single day.
+"But the wider picture is not just about Prevent—it's about community police officers talking to people every single day.
 And people do ring the anti-terrorism hotline with information; they do ring 101; they generally have the confidence to come forward."

 And, in fairness, the evidence does somewhat bear these claims out.
 The anti-terrorism hotline averages about 30 calls a day, and one-in-five referrals under the Prevent Strategy have been for non-Islamic extremists.

-When Tarik Hassane and Suhaib Majeed went on trial for terrorism offences last April, they were tried alongside two other men, Nyall Hamlett and Nathan Cuffy.
-Hassane was a medical student who had studied in Sudan, and operated online under the codename "the Surgeon".
+When Tarik Hassane and Suhaib Majeed went on trial for terrorism offenses last April, they were tried alongside two other men, Nyall Hamlett and Nathan Cuffy.
+Hassane was a medical student who had studied in Sudan and operated online under the codename the "Surgeon."
 On his return to the UK, he and Majeed began planning an attack on Shepherd's Bush Police Station and the Territorial Army Centre in White City.
-But part of what alerted the police – along with the usual mountains of texts and emails, etc – was that they bought the gun for the attack from local petty criminals, Hamlett and Cuffy.
+But part of what alerted the police—along with the usual mountains of texts and emails, etc.—was that they bought the gun for the attack from local petty criminals, Hamlett and Cuffy.

-Hamlett and Cuffy both pleaded guilty to the firearms offences, but managed to get off on terrorism charges by claiming didn't know what the pistol, silencer and ammunition they sold to Hassane and Majeed were going to be used for.
-However, my contact is keen to use the case to point out the key intersection between the policing of organised crime, drugs and financial crime with counter-terrorism.
+Hamlett and Cuffy both pleaded guilty to the firearms offenses, but managed to get off on terrorism charges by claiming they didn't know what the pistol, silencer, and ammunition they sold to Hassane and Majeed were going to be used for.
+However, my contact is keen to use the case to point out the key intersection between the policing of organized crime, drugs, and financial crime with counterterrorism.